 Clearing Sidewalks and Walkways

-This is a big one.
-People need to get from their cars to your building without breaking their necks.
-We pay close attention to all the walkways, entryways, and any public paths around your property.
-It’s not just about pushing snow around; it’s about making sure those areas are clear and safe for foot traffic.
-We use smaller equipment, like snow blowers and shovels, for these tighter spots.
+People need to get from their cars to your building safely.
+We pay close attention to all walkways, entryways, and public paths, using smaller equipment like snow blowers and shovels for tighter spots.
 Keeping these areas clear is just as important as the main lot.

 Removing Debris Hidden by Snowfall